Toepfer-Lab/cobramod/README.md

 -----------

-You can contribute to CobraMod by cloning the repository and installing it in developer mode using pip :
+You can contribute to CobraMod by cloning the repository and installing it in developer mode and using the `dev` dependency group via pip:

     pip install -e ".[dev]"